 Could Galakrond be the Dragonflight end-boss?
 What we know about Tyr, the dragonflights, and Galakrond

-The origins of the dragon aspects may give hints to the future
+The origins of the dragon aspects

 In the beginning, there were proto-dragons.